 A self-described country boy from Walker County, Cook possessed a little swagger after joining the U.S. Army in 1965.
 He served at White Sands Missile Range in New Mexico, training at the air defense missile unit.
 Afterward, Cook returned home to Alabama to work.

 That was natural, because he and his wife’s families are rooted in Walker County.
-Cook’s father was a Gorgas coal miner, digging up black gold that was used to fire the Gorgas boilers.
+Cook’s father was a Gorgas coal miner, digging up the black gold that fired the Gorgas boilers.
 Hollace’s grandfather, Fred Hyche, worked on Gorgas Units 1, 2, 3 and 4 before he retired in the 1960s.

 Cook was only 21 when he joined Alabama Power in 1969 as a utility man, sweeping floors in Operations.

 “I was cocky,” he said.
 “Most employees were in their 40s and 50s, which was a good thing, because I was able to learn a lot from them.
 All I ever knew was Alabama Power coal.
 I love what I know, how to run the plants and operate the plants.”